mernst/uwisdom/Tex.md

-To typeset exercises and solutions in a LaTeX document: exercise package. -- last changed 2014
+To typeset exercises and solutions in a LaTeX document:
+* exercise package. -- last changed 2014
-  Seems good, documentation doesn't give concrete examples. answers package. -- last changed 2014
+  Seems good, documentation doesn't give concrete examples.
+* answers package. -- last changed 2014
   Does what I want, but the documentation is a bit lacking.
   Section 4 of the documentation contains a MWE.
   Often recommended.
-ans.sty -- last changed 1994
+* ans.sty -- last changed 1994
   Supports only a subsection of exercises at the end of each section/chapter, not exercises interspersed throughout the document.
   Handles book document class.
 A bit fiddly wrt carriage returns.
-ExSol package -- last changed 2018
+* ExSol package -- last changed 2018
   Documentation gives examples.
 Can be used with book class.
   The MWEs at <https://tex.stackexchange.com/questions/510760/how-to-sync-the-exsol-counter-with-the-section-value>
-  both yield LaTeX errors for me. exercises package. -- last changed 2020
+  both yield LaTeX errors for me.
+* exercises package. -- last changed 2020
-  Does not permit answers at end of document. exam document class. -- last changed 2021
+  Does not permit answers at end of document.
+* exam document class. -- last changed 2021
-  Not really for my use case, might not put answers at end. xsim package
+  Not really for my use case, might not put answers at end.
+* xsim package
-  Doesn't allow for printing at end of document, it seems. probsoln
+  Doesn't allow for printing at end of document, it seems.
+* probsoln
   For selecting problems from a database or bank of problems.

-Put '~' before \cite, but do not put '~' before \footnote.  '~' is a non-breaking space.
-It formats just like a space ' ', but it prohibits line breaks at that location.
-You don't want a space before the footnote mark (so no '~' or space), but you do want a space between text and a citation (so use '~').

 <!--